DatepollSystems/WaiterRobot-iOS/README.md

 # WaiterRobot iOS

-This Repository include the iOS version of the WaiterRobot App.
+This Repository includes the iOS version of the WaiterRobot App.
 It is based on a shared Kotlin-Multiplatform (KMM) module, which can be found [here](https://github.com/DatepollSystems/waiterrobot-mobile_android-shared) (there you can also find the Android version of the app).
-The KMM module is integrated as an SPM Package (shared).
+The KMM module is integrated as a Swift-Package (shared).

 ## Getting started